OrbitalStation/Slavya/README.md

 This project is nowhere near its end, thus it's very likely
     to dramatically change in the future.

+It also currently only works on *nix OS(Linux, etc.).

 ## What's that?
 "Slavya" is a new programming language heavily based on lambda calculus,
     it is in fact my petite attempt at implementing this beautiful concept